The Revengers' Comedies: Quotes by Alan Ayckbourn

 (The Christian Science Monitor, 4 December 1991)

-The Revengers' Comedies is] a four-act play with a convenient division.
+"[The Revengers' Comedies is] a four-act play with a convenient division.
 The belief is that we are in a disposable culture where everything has to tie in to that mythical short attention span.
 Audiences respond to what seems special.
 People do love the new, the exciting, the original; they really do enjoy it."

 (The Weekend Australian, 21 December 1991)

-The Revenger's Tragedy though obviously the title was the inspiration for The Revengers' Comedies.
+"I have never read The Revenger's Tragedy though obviously the title was the inspiration for The Revengers' Comedies.
 John Ford's 'Tis Pity She's A Whore which I directed at the National Theatre in 1989 was the play that most influenced me.
 It was my first fray into directing Edwardian drama and I was thrilled by the knife edge quality of the writing - the comic paralleling the tragic throughout the work.
 That exciting dark / light balance was lost for a long time - certainly in English drama - after that period.
 I wanted to write an equivalent play on a grand scale set in the present day.
 If there are links, well and good, for that was my intention - certainly as regards construction and balance of emotion.
 Of course the initial premise of swapped revenges I borrowed shamelessly from the classic film Strangers On A Train.

 (Personal correspondence, 7 March 1994)

-The Revengers’ Comedies] I intend as a sort of fiftieth birthday present.
+"[The Revengers’ Comedies] I intend as a sort of fiftieth birthday present.
 I can’t think who on Earth the present is aimed at.
 Certainly not myself - the thing is a technical nightmare and puts years on me.
 In two halves, four parts, thirty scenes, playing time well over four hours, often on a single day with Glyndebourne style intervals.
 We all lose a lot of weight this summer.
 I eat a lot of cold salmon.
 The production is, incidentally, the first Scarborough collaboration of my regular design team, Roger Glossop (settings) and Mick Hughes (lighting).
 We actually finish up having a lot of laughs."

 (‘Celebrating 20 Years At Westwood’ souvenir programme)